 What Is a Mutual Fund?

-A mutual fund is essentially a portfolio of a wide array of stocks or other securities.
-It is owned by a large group of investors and professionally managed by an investment manager.
+A mutual fund is a portfolio of stocks and/or other securities that’s owned by a large group of investors and professionally managed by an investment manager.
 Purchasing shares in a mutual fund gives investors more diversity in their portfolio at a lower cost than if they were to buy shares in each stock included in the fund.
 The fund pays investors back in dividends based on the performance of all of the securities that are a part of the fund as a whole.

-In order to earn a CMFC designation, financial advisors must take a 10-week course and pass a rigorous test.
-Students are expected to understand mutual funds, asset allocation, retirement planning, risk and return and other investment topics.
-To keep their designation, advisors must take 16 hours of continuing education courses every two years.
-These courses keep CMFC designees up-to-date with the latest technology and other updates in financial management.
+To earn a CMFC designation, financial advisors had to complete a 10-week course and pass a rigorous test.
+Candidates were expected to understand mutual funds, asset allocation, retirement planning, risk and return and other investment topics.

 Why Choose an Advisor With a CMFC Designation?